terrywbrady/UsingAppScript/PITCHME.md

 ### Example 3C: Call the test function from the new menu
 ![screenshot](screenshots/screen6.jpg)

-#HSLIDE
+#VSLIDE
-### Trigger Restrictions
+### Example 3C: Note About Trigger Restrictions
 - When installing an onOpen() trigger or other special triggers some [restrictions](https://developers.google.com/apps-script/guides/triggers/) apply to what your script can do
 - You may need to simplify the actions performed with a trigger and defer them to a user-driven action
 - If you see unexpected behavior in your scripts, evaluate if one of these restrictions has applied

 #HSLIDE
-### Adding Custom HTML to Your Script
+### Example 3D: Adding Custom HTML to Your Script
-- In the script IDE, create a new html file named "Sidebar.html"
+In the script IDE, create a new html file named "Sidebar.html"
 ```
 <!DOCTYPE html>
 <html>